sasugden/Coyote_microbiome/README.md

 If you have questions or concerns with these files, or trouble downloading them, please contact the first author at sasugden@gmail.com or ssugden@ualberta.ca.

 De-multiplexed, unfiltered sequencing data has been deposited in the NCBI Short Read Archive under accession number PRJNA528764.

+These files were last updated on November 16, 2020.